TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_407zg_connected_sbc.md

 #### Sensorless Homing

 To be able to use sensorless homing on this board, a jumper cable needs to be installed between the diag pin of the driver and an endstop input.
+For more information about setting up sensorless homing, please read [this](sensorless.html).

 ### Board.txt Location